The International Rescue Committee

 With recent attempts to ban refugees from coming into the US, refugee resettlement is under profound threat.
 At this crucial moment more than ever, we need to find new innovative, scalable and cost effective approaches to support incoming refugees so we can offer them the best support they can get through an extremely difficult transition in their lives.

-Our team is focusing on three streams of innovation that span from uncovering new financial instruments for resettlement, new approaches to private sponsorship and new and improved mechanisms and modes of service delivery for refugees in the US.
+Our team focused on three streams of innovation that spanned from uncovering new financial instruments for resettlement, new approaches to private sponsorship and new and improved mechanisms and modes of service delivery for refugees in the US.

-This project is under way in collaboration with the IRC's United States Programs Department
+This project was made in collaboration with the IRC's United States Programs Department

 During my time with Airbel, we were a young department experiencing rapid change on every level.
 I was involved in developing and implementing a number of crucial transitions throughout that time, including brand development, mission/vision development, team building, initial presentations of the department to the IRC as an organization and overall strategy to seamlessly bridge design with the humanitarian aid world.